GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_build/sqlserver/README.md

 ### SQL 2016 Express workflow example
 This workflow builds a SQl Server 2016 Express image on the latest Server 2016 GCE image.
 Different versions of SQL Server can be installed by replacing `sql_server_media` with the correct media.
-Be sure to use the correct `sql_server_config` version to match the installed version.
+Be sure to use the correct `sql_server_config` year version to match that of the media used.
-The image is created in the project the Daisy workflow is run in (`MYPROJECT`).
+The image completed image will created in the project the Daisy workflow is run in

 SQl Server media for this install can be found here: https://www.microsoft.com/en-us/sql-server/sql-server-editions-express